 We would also thank all couples who participated in this trial and all the clinic staff who worked on the trial.

-Author`s role
+Authors’ roles

 AM wrote the first draft of the article.
 AM, SB,PB,DB,TC,AC,RC,PH,EJ,YK,JK,SL,NM, NR, GS and ST were involved in securing funding for the study.
 LL, PH and JB developed the statistical analysis plan.
 LL supervised and JB performed the study analyses.
 HC conducted the health economic analysis under the supervision of GS.
 CC coordinated the study and data collection.
 All authors reviewed, contributed to and approved the final version of the article .JB and LL have accessed and verified the underlying data.